chrislarsen/docs/sdk/README.md

 You don't have to provide the `broadcast` method with any arguments if you don't want, but if you do they will be used as the arguments when calling any callbacks for the event you fire.

-The `broadcast` method is synchronous, which means that if there are a lot of callbacks, it won't pass control onto the next line of code until all the callbacks are finished.
+> :information_source: &nbsp;**Note:** The `broadcast` method is synchronous, which means that if there are a lot of callbacks, it won't pass control onto the next line of code until all the callbacks are finished.

 Again, as with the `subscribe` and `unsubscribe` methods, `broadcast` returns an object suitable for chaining: